notblank/mets_tables/macronutrients/Macronutrients.md

     Loading required package: SparseM

-    Attaching package: 'SparseM'
+    Attaching package: ‘SparseM’

-    The following object is masked from 'package:base':
+    The following object is masked from ‘package:base’:

         backsolve

-    Attaching package: 'rms'
+    Attaching package: ‘rms’

-    The following objects are masked from 'package:car':
+    The following objects are masked from ‘package:car’:

         Predict, vif